Think of team empowerment and leadership and then about how difficult it would be to corral a horde of feral cats!

 This type of project may perhaps consist of components such as finance, contracting, and project management.

 Breaking this project into three separate teams and creating clear goals and objectives with a leader to champion the effort to its conclusion is typical yet effective.

-However, it’s the WAY you as a leader conduct the endeavor will be the difference between herding the cats and chasing them.
+However, it’s the WAY you, as a leader, conduct the endeavor that will be the difference between herding the cats and chasing them.